 It’s not uncommon for a hailstone to be the size of a golf ball and fall to the ground at nearly 100 mph.
 Needless to say, that piece of ice can cause major damage to your vehicle.
 According to the National Oceanic Atmospheric Administration (NOAA), there were 6,045 major hailstorms in the U.S. in 2017, resulting in more than $1.7 billion in property damage, the largest yearly amount in the country’s history.

-Through June of 2019, there have already been nearly 3,000 hailstorms across the country, so the opportunity for your vehicle to be damaged is very real.
+In 2019, there were over 5,000 hailstorms across the country, so the opportunity for your vehicle to be damaged is very real.
 But that begs the question: Does car insurance cover hail damage?

 What Exactly is Hail?